Tampa Personal Injury Lawyer

-Say you were involved in trucking accident that was caused by a drunk truck driver.
+Say you were involved in trucking accident in Tampa that was caused by a drunk truck driver.
 However, the investigation shows that you were speeding and are therefore partially liable.
 The judge might say you are 10 percent to blame (for example) and reduce your $250,000 award accordingly.
 This would result in a settlement of $225,000.

-Every case is different, so if you believe you may have contributed to the accident that caused your injuries, you’ll need to speak with your attorney to learn more about how you can expect comparative fault to influence the outcome of your Tampa accident claim.
+Every case is different, so if you believe you may have contributed to the accident that caused your injuries, you’ll need to speak with your personal injury attorney to learn more about how you can expect comparative fault to influence the outcome of your Tampa accident claim.

 For nearly every type of legal action taken, there is a statute of limitations, or a certain amount of time, within which all individuals must pursue their charges or claims against the defense.
-What this means for your Tampa case is that your claim must be filed within the Florida court system before the four-year statute of limitations expires.
+What this means for your Tampa personal injury case is that your claim must be filed within the Florida court system before the four-year statute of limitations expires.

-The clock will start running from the date you were diagnosed with an injury relating to an incident or from the date of the incident in question.
+The clock will start running from the date you were diagnosed with a personal injury relating to an incident or from the date of the incident in question.
 Once the four years have passed, if you were unable to file your lawsuit, you will have lost the opportunity to do so, as the judge will bar your case from being heard.

 With so many legalities surrounding personal injury laws in Florida, you can rest assured that your injury lawyer will do everything possible to see that your claim is filed well within this critical deadline.

-Common Damages You Could Be Awarded
+Personal Injury Damages You Could Be Awarded